GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

   </video>
 </figure>

 For this seventh example, combine some of the concepts you've already learned about to create a responsive layout with automatically-placed and flexible children.
 Pretty neat.
-The key terms to remember here are `'repeat'`, `'auto-(fit|fill)'`, and `'minmax()'`, which you can 'RAM' as an acronym to remember it by.
+The key terms to remember here are `repeat`, `auto-(fit|fill)`, and `minmax()'`, which you can 'RAM' as an acronym to remember it by.

 All together, it looks like: